tiffanyolw/PlannerApp/readme.md

 # To Do
 - Video Diary and Images Diary
 - Achievements: Have a filter at the top to filter just tasks or goals OR Have a separate table in the DB so don't have to merge the lists in the client
+- Notes: Colour code the different levels of importance
 - Ability to update/edit a task, goal, or note
 - Ability to delete a task, goal, or note
   - Set a delete flag and show deleted items in a seperate list when user can permanently delete the item